oemof/oemof-examples/oemof_examples/tespy/README.rst

 Examples
 ========

-* clausius rankine process as very basic example.
+* clausius_rankine: Basic example of the clausius rankine process.
-* ccbp: Combined cycle power plant with backpressure steam turbine.
-* chp: A simple backpressure turbine chp.
+* clausius_rankine_chp: A simple backpressure turbine.

 	* backpressure-line at different loads and
 	* varying feed flow temperature levels.

+* combined_cycle_chp: Combined cycle power plant with backpressure steam turbine.
-* combustion_chamber: Examples on how to work with combustion chambers in TESPy
+* combustion: Examples on how to work with combustion in TESPy.

-	* combustion_champer.py: using all fluid components individually
+	* combustion_champer: using all fluid components individually
-	* combustion_chamber_stoich.py: using fluid aliases (flue gas is mixture of fresh air and stoichiometric flue gas)
+	* combustion_chamber_stoich: using fluid aliases (flue gas is mixture of fresh air and stoichiometric flue gas)
     * combustion_engine: Motoric CHP.

-* custom_variables: Example on how to use the custom variables feature for TESPy
+* custom_variables: Example on how to use the custom variables feature for TESPy.

-	* works with the features/custom_vars branch only at the moment

 * district_heating: A small district heating systems with about 150 components.